Why should I read this?

 What is a Cub Scout?

-A cub scout is a boy who is in the 1st through 5th grades or between 7 to 10 years of age.
+A cub scout is a boy or girl who is in kindergarten through 5th grades or between 5 to 10 years of age.
 In Cub Scouts it is all about learning new skills and having fun.
-The boys will learn, among other things, how to tie knots, shoot a bow and arrow and BB gun, construct a pinewood derby car, set up a tent, build a camp fire, and the best way to roast a hot dog or make a smore.
-The boys will be coached in decision making skills, ethics and morals, and will gain a sense of pride by helping the community through service projects like “Scouting for Food”.
-The Cub Scout program also puts an emphasis on family through the many opportunities scouting creates for you to get out and do things together with your son.
+The scouts will learn, among other things, how to tie knots, shoot a bow and arrow and BB gun, construct a pinewood derby car, set up a tent, build a camp fire, and the best way to roast a hot dog or make a smore.
+They will be coached in decision making skills, ethics and morals, and will gain a sense of pride by helping the community through service projects like “Scouting for Food”.
+The Cub Scout program also puts an emphasis on family through the many opportunities scouting creates for you to get out and do things together with your Cub Scout.

 How does all this work?

 Good question!
 Our pack will usually meet at the Centennial Elementary School gym at 6:30 pm on most Sundays throughout the school year, unless otherwise stated on the yearly pack calendar.
-Your son will be a part of a “Den” which consists of boys of his own grade level and he will also be a part of the “Pack”.
-Den meetings usually last for about an hour and while there the boys will work on achievements from their Cub Scout Handbooks.
+Your scout will be a part of a “Den” which consists of children in their own grade level and they will also be a part of the “Pack”.
+Den meetings usually last for about an hour and while there the scouts will work on achievements from their Cub Scout Handbooks.
 Each level of Cub Scouts will have a specific handbook from which to learn various age appropriate scouting skills and values.
-Scouting teaches family values and works to strengthen your relationship with your son by adding value to the time you spend with your son.
+Scouting teaches family values and works to strengthen your relationship with your son or daughter by adding value to the time you spend together.
 It also teaches values consistent with good citizenship, character development, and physical fitness.

 The Dens are organized as follows:

-Tiger Den – 1st Graders and their adult partners
+Tiger Scout Den – 1st Graders and their adult partners

 Arrow of Light Den – 5th Grade